jdossgollin/lab-guide/docs/index.md

-# Welcome to the Doss-Gollin Group Dry Guide
+# Welcome to the Doss-Gollin Group Lab Guide

-The Dry Guide details the computational infrastructure and tasks used in our research group.
+This document (1) describes our group's core policies and procedures and (2) offers guidance on learning and using key tools.

-## Approach
+Our group policies are informal guidelines and should never supersede your common sense, University policies, or the law.

-This is currently quite bare-bones, because it's impossible to anticipate all the tools that we'll need in the future.
+The description of tools used in the group is intended to help new members get started.
-As you learn specific tools, update this documentation so that the next person can learn more easily.
+All group members should be familiar with these tools, but are free to use other tools as appropriate.